peterlil/script-and-templates/azure-services/api-management/internal-apim-w-shgw/README.md

 az aks get-credentials --resource-group $resourceGroupName --name $clusterName --overwrite-existing
 ```

-### Create the kubectl context if it does not exists
+### Create the shgw context in kube config if it does not exists
 ```PowerShell
 $originalContextName=$clusterName
 $shgwNamespace="shgw"